jesh-ai/Smart-Multi-Institute-Queuing-System/backend/convos/README.md

-# Directory for session_<sessionId>.txt containing the conversation history for each session
+# Directory for session_<sessionId>_context/messages.json containing the conversation context and history for each session
+# API Route fetch(/getMessage:sessionId) returns conversation history